 This traditional looking house is modest in size, each side of this duplex is 960 square feet with two bedrooms and an unfinished basement.
 Like all semi-detached duplexes, a shared wall significantly reduces heat loss and on top of that this home has walls insulated to R-60 and the ceiling to R-100.

 Hyper-insulating a home will add cost of course, up until a certain point.
-With such extreme insulation, builder Forest Pearson was able to avoid the cost of installing a furnace and ductwork, instead opting for a modest amount of baseboard heaters.
+With such extreme insulation, builder Forest Pearson was able to avoid the cost of installing a furnace and ductwork, instead opting for a modest amount of baseboard heaters - not our favorite as baseboard heaters can be noisy, but if fixed they can be a reasonable choice for zone heating.
 So the cost to build this home actually came in under market rates for a comparable sized home.